Turkmenistan Championship

-The Turkmenistan Championship is the national hockey championship in Turkmenistan.
+The Turkmenistan Championship is the national ice hockey championship in Turkmenistan.
 It involves 8 professional clubs of various ministries, departments and institutions of Turkmenistan.
 The tournament is held for 3 months in Ashgabat.
 Competitions are held in two rounds on 28 games each.
 The teams placing first through fourth place in the championship, will compete with each Cup of Turkmenistan.
 The first season of the tournament took place in the 2013/2014 year.